fbpx

 Israeli banks are rarely the best option for opening or maintaining your long-term investments without clearly negotiated terms.
 Their fees are generally astronomical relative to the other options available to you.
 A recent video from כאן חדשות (Hebrew) did a great job pointing out the absurdity of the fees that many in Israel are paying for keeping investments at the bank.

 Bottom line is that it usually makes more sense to invest elsewhere, especially if you are a US citizen.
-If you are interested in learning more or have additional questions you want answered around investing – grab a session in my calendar.

 You can eliminate or reduce your bank fees dramatically.
 Banks in Israel rely on “inertia” to keep increasing their fee revenue – the fact that most people don’t want to spend the time or energy to change their existing situation.
 These fees can really add up over time.
 We have taken the guesswork out of this process for you – go get started!